 Homeowners in Clarke County are totally familiar with the problem of real estate tax; those that have actually invested their lives in locations where these taxes are typically high feel the effect more than many.
 The effect of these taxes can be even worse for those who have actually lived in their homes for a long time, as they have witnessed firsthand the taxes increase every year.
 However the bad news is maybe overpaying your real estate tax and be entirely uninformed.
 Here are some common reasons individuals are overpaying their properties tax.

-Is your Clarke County property over evaluated?
+Is your Clarke County home over assessed?

-To successfully appeal, you will need to reveal at least 3 similar properties that have actually been assessed at a lower assessed value.
-The closer these properties are in size and place to yours, the higher the chance of success you will have on appeal
+To successfully appeal, you will need to reveal at least three similar homes that have been evaluated at a lower assessment value.
+The closer these properties are in size and location to yours, the greater the possibility of success you will have on appeal

 Is it worth submitting an appeal?